Spitalskirche

 Until the discoveries in microbiology and medicine in the second half of the 19th century by Robert Koch (1843 - 1910) and Louis Pasteur (1922 - 1895), hygiene was an underestimated factor in nursing.

-Even before the move, the city hospital was a teaching hospital and closely linked to the university.
-The teaching activities were one of the main reasons for the move and expansion, the rapid population growth was the other.
-After the reopening of the university in 1826, there were only just over 20 students; the scale of today's study and clinic operations would have been unimaginable at the time.
-In 1888, the hospital moved to its current location at the western end of Anichstraße, where it grew to an impressive size.
-Today, Innsbruck's hospital is known, respected and valued far beyond the country's borders.
-The site is almost a neighbourhood in its own right and Tirol Kliniken is the largest employer in the province.
+Even before the relocation, the city hospital was a teaching hospital closely linked to the university.
+Teaching was one of the main reasons for the move and expansion; rapid population growth was another.
+After the university reopened in 1826, there were only about 20 students—today’s scale of study and clinical operations would have been unimaginable.
+In 1888, the hospital moved to its current location at the western end of Anichstraße, where it grew to impressive size.
+Innsbruck’s clinic is now renowned and respected far beyond Tyrol’s borders.
+The complex is almost a city district of its own, and Tirol Kliniken is the largest employer in the region.

 Of Maultasch, Habsburgs and the Black Death